kiara-zhang/demos/README.md

 ## The search for a better sequence...

-Trying to balance exploration and exploitation, and avoid enumerating by brute force...
+Trying to balance exploration and exploitation, and avoid enumerating by brute force.

 **Gradient-based sensitivity analysis**: by calculating the gradient of the model's loss w.r.t. each position on the current sequence, we can identify the nucleotides *where* mutations would most significantly impact the 'host-likeness' score (a small nudge can lead to greater changes).
-Rather than mutating positions randomly..., we leverage the model's knowledge to guide the search!
+Rather than mutating positions randomly..., we leverage the model's knowledge to guide the search.

 (*Note that this idea isn't applicable with Evo-1 since its StripedHyena architecture doesn't support `inputs_embeds` *(input embeddings are needed since gradients can only flow through continuous tensors rather than discrete ids)* as a kwarg in the `forward()` method...
 Tried a few workarounds but didn't work as well (so sad).
 However, a demo of running this check via [Nucleotide Transformer](https://github.com/instadeepai/nucleotide-transformer) (which does support that kwarg; however, due to its way of tokenization, the performance of the analysis is very poor...) can be seen in the notebook.
 For Evo-1, we'll just randomly propose positions to mutate...*)